-You may realize a return that is higher or lower than the intended returns as a result of redeeming units prior to the Series Mandatory Dissolution Date, where Options are otherwise terminated by the trust prior to expiration, if the trust is unable to maintain the proportional relationship of the Options based on the number of Option contracts in the trust's portfolio, if a Corporate Action occurs with respect to the Reference Asset or because of increases in potential tax-related or other expenses.
+You may realize a return that is higher or lower than the intended returns as a result of redeeming units prior to the Series Mandatory Dissolution Date, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, if the trust is unable to maintain the proportional relationship of the Options based on the number of Option contracts in the trust's portfolio, if a Corporate Action occurs with respect to the Reference Asset or because of increases in potential tax-related or other expenses.
 Further, in certain situations the trust may terminate prior to the Series Mandatory Dissolution Date.
 See the "Trust Administration-Dissolution of the Trust" section in this prospectus for further information.